dsilva2401/website-inspector/README.md

 Guppy: A node js framework based on ExpressJS
 -----------------------------------------------------

 *Guppy is an open source NodeJS Framework based on ExpressJS, the goal is to structure code and promote good programming practices providing a seed and some rules.*

+## Seed structure

+All configuration is done inside `config.js` file and it could be injected to any other module, this helps to organize code and simplify maintenance.

+´´´bash
+app.js
+config.js
+public/..
+src/
+	init/..
+	front/..
+	global/..
+	models/..
+	routes/..
+	methods/..
+	settings/..
+´´´

 ## Modules